anacounts/app/README.md

 You should be able to roll **your own replica** fairly easily.
 The application was made in order to be as easy to replicate as possible, and as configurable as possible.
-It does't enforce you to use the same host as I do.
-You will most likely need some changes in the config files though so you should consider forking the repository.
+It does not enforce you to use the same host as I do.
+You will most likely need some changes in the config files though, so you should consider forking the repository.

 The whole infrastructure is handled via Terraform.
 I do not want to disclose